Kopernicus/Kopernicus/README.md

 Kopernicus
 ==============================
-December 21st, 2024
+December 29th, 2024
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-219:
+New in this latest version release-220:

 1.)
-A small holiday surprise!
-Added GUI and Kopernicus_Config.cfg parameter "KSCLightsAlwaysOn," if you turn this on or MM patch it on, the KSC lights will always be on.
-Useful if mod eclipses bother you because the lights are out, or for low light systems.
+A small hotfix for the light intensity on setting "KSCLightsAlwaysOn."  previously they were only roughly "50% on" in brightness, now they are fully on.

 About